Code-Institute-Submissions/ZestyTails/README.md

 ### Acknowledgements

-- I was inspirated for this project from this website: [cocktailicious](https://www.cocktailicious.nl/)
+- I was inspirated for this project from the websites: [cocktailicious](https://www.cocktailicious.nl/) and also [expertbarevents](http://expertbarevents.ie/).
 - I used information from [this SEO presentation](https://drive.google.com/file/d/1qx3w0rWaW8wU4suiXL99cGWmt7Vr6ipN/view) for my UX optimisation.
+- Used Monosnap to create image preview.